rust-gamedev/rust-gamedev.github.io/content/news/053/index.md

     caption="Godot Rapier showcase") }}

 [Godot Rapier][godot_rapier_github] written by [@Ughuuu](https://github.com/Ughuuu)
-is a Physics Plugin for [Godot][godot], using [Rapier][rapier]: a physics engine written in Rust.
+is a physics plugin for [Godot][godot] that uses [Rapier][rapier], a popular physics engine written in Rust.

-Godot Rapier was written in C++, and is in the final "beta" stage of being rewritten completely in Rust.
+Godot Rapier was originally written in C++, and is now in the final stage of being completely rewritten in Rust.

-Its author wrote [an article on Reddit][godot_rapier_reddit] with more details.
-Since then, the web exports have been fixed, read more about this on the [Rapier Godot Progress](https://godot.rapier.rs/docs/progress) page.
+Its author wrote [an article on Reddit][godot_rapier_reddit] about their experience with the rewrite.
+Note that in the meantime the web exports have been fixed.

-Additionally, Godot Rapier's website was adopted on rapier domain at [https://godot.rapier.rs/](https://godot.rapier.rs/).
+Godot Rapier's website was adopted as a Rapier subdomain at [https://godot.rapier.rs/](https://godot.rapier.rs/).
+There you can also find a [progress overview](https://godot.rapier.rs/docs/progress).

 [rapier]: https://rapier.rs/
 [godot_rapier_github]: https://github.com/appsinacup/godot-rapier-physics